eclipse-volttron/eclipse-volttron.github.io/content/ARCHIVES/accomplishments.md

 ### Creating a Buildings Living Laboratory

 In 2016, the Department of Energy, PNNL, the State of Washington, and university partners launched the Clean Energy and Transactive Campus (CETC) project to develop and test transactive control methodologies.
-As part of the project, researchers utilized Eclipse VOLTTRON to create a network that linked more than a dozen PNNL campus buildings.
+As part of the project, researchers utilized Eclipse VOLTTRON™ to create a network that linked more than a dozen PNNL campus buildings.

 **Impact**: The project effectively established a new research resource, the Buildings Living Laboratory (BLL), at PNNL, that can be used for a wide range of technology development and deployment purposes.
 Through CETC, the BLL helped facilitate the development of transactive energy management technologies.
 These include Intelligent Load Control (ILC), which has been deployed at various locations across the nation, and Transactive Coordination and Control.
 As a next step, PNNL will make ILC operational in its campus buildings in Richland, WA, to mitigate peak load constraints within Richland’s city-owned electric system.